Our patient price estimator tool will be activated by January 1, 2021 or sooner.

 Variance

-Injection, cefazolin sodium, 500 mg
+Injection, ceftriaxone sodium, per 250 mg

 Injection, dexamethasone sodium phosphate, 1mg